Getty Center: Architecture

 The primary grid structure is a 30 in square; most wall and floor elements are 30 in squares or some derivative thereof.
 The buildings at the Getty Center are made from concrete and steel with either travertine or aluminium cladding.
 Around 1200000 sqft of travertine was used to build the center.

 Throughout the campus, numerous fountains provide white noise as a background.
 The initial design has remained intact; however benches and fences have been installed around the plaza fountains to discourage visitors from wading into the pools.
 Some additional revisions have been made in deference to the Americans with Disabilities Act.

 The north promontory is anchored by a circular grass area, which serves as a heliport in case of emergencies, and the south promontory is anchored by a succulent plant and cactus garden.
 The complex is also encircled by access roads that lead to loading docks and staff parking garages on both the west and east sides of the buildings.
 The hillside around the complex has been planted with California Live Oak (Quercus agrifolia) trees.

 The museum has a seven-story deep underground parking garage with over 1,200 parking spaces.
+There is a cost for parking in the garage depending on the day of the week and time visited.

+An automated three-car, cable-pulled hovertrain people mover, the "Getty Center Tram", takes passengers between the parking garage at the bottom of the hill and the museum at the top of the hill.
+The tram runs continuously throughout the day.

 Its roof has an outdoor sculpture garden.
-An automated three-car, cable-pulled hovertrain people mover, the "Getty Center Tram", takes passengers between the parking garage at the bottom of the hill and the museum at the top of the hill.